actions-marketplace-validations/arawathappymoney_setup-sfdx-action/README.md

 # Setup SFDX

 A simple github action to setup sfdx with any plugins for use in actions.
+Using Node v14 LTS to support chaining etc.

 ## Inputs